espeak-ng/espeak-ng/docs/mbrola.md

 _Note:_

-* eSpeakNG phonemes are referenced from voice files in `phsource` folder of particular language e.g.
+* eSpeak NG phonemes are referenced from voice files in `phsource` folder of particular language e.g.
 `ph_english` and/or general `phonemes` file.

 * Mbrola phonemes are usualy listed in `xxN.txt` file of Mbrola voice.